 The financial statements are prepared on a going concern basis, as management is satisfied that the Bank has the resources to continue in business for the foreseeable future.
 In making this assessment, management has considered a wide range of information relating to present and future conditions, including future projections of profitability, cash flows and capital resources.
-These considerations include stressed scenarios that reflect the increasing uncertainty that the global Covid-19 pandemic has had on the Bank's operations, as well as considering potential impacts from other top and emerging risks, and the related impact on profitability, capital and liquidity.
+These considerations include stressed scenarios as well as considering potential impacts from other top and emerging risks, and the related impact on profitability, capital and liquidity.